 Freeway construction and certain purchases of right-of-way property, for which title vests with the California Department of Transportation (Caltrans), are included in capital outlay.
 Infrastructure consisting primarily of freeway construction and right-of-way acquisition is not recorded as a capital asset in those instances where the OCLTA does not intend to maintain or operate the property when complete.

-Right-of-way improvements and machinery and equipment are depreciated using the straight-line method over the following estimated useful lives:
+Right-of-way improvements, which consists of a parcel where the OCLTA is the ground lease holder, is not being depreciated.
+Machinery and equipment are depreciated using the straight-line method over the following estimated useful lives: